Mail-in ballot applications in Virginia tap into worries about fraud with faulty instructions

 Part of the anxiety lies in the fact that the applications arrived already filled out with the recipient’s information, sometimes with errors included, several voters who contacted The Washington Post said.

-Also, the return address on the outside envelope appears to be the site of a United Postal Service store in the city of Richmond.
+Also, the return address on the outside envelope appears to be the site of a United Parcel Service store in the city of Richmond.

 Gary R. Bachula said he initially welcomed the sight of the application that landed in his mailbox in McLean because he had already been planning to vote by absentee ballot — for Biden.